warp-contracts/academy/warp-academy-docs/docs/sequencer/centralized.md

 | ...all the tags of the original transaction |                                                                      |

 :::tip
-The `Sequencer-Last-Sort-Key` tells what is the sort key of the 'previous' transaction in the sequencer and can be used to verify whether all transactions have been properly loaded (i.e. if one decides to load them directly from L1 nodes) and none is missing.
+The `Sequencer-Prev-Sort-Key` tells what is the sort key of the 'previous' transaction in the sequencer and can be used to verify whether all transactions have been properly loaded (i.e. if one decides to load them directly from L1 nodes) and none is missing.
 :::